Planning application fees and pre-application charging

 - Intending applicant/agents will be required to pay for pre-application advice.
 This will not apply to Planning Officers giving informal verbal advice on householder development.

-- The fee will be 10% of the formal planning application fee, plus VAT at the current rate, and is payable on first contact with Planning Officers.
+- The fee is payable on first contact with Planning Officers.
 An accompanying letter requesting the informal opinion will be expected.
 Without the correct fee, the request will not be accepted.

 - Planning Officers will carry out all necessary consultations, internal and external, and report all those received within 21 days to the applicant.